redis/redis-doc/topics/sentinel.md

 **Sentinel Rule #18** A Sentinel will consider the failover process aborted, both when acting as leader and when acting as an observer, in the following conditions are true:
 * A failover is in progress and a slave to promote was already selected (or in the case of the observer was already detected as master).
 * The promoted slave is in **Extended SDOWN** condition (continually in SDOWN condition for at least ten times the configured `down-after-milliseconds`).

+Resurrecting master
+---

+After the failover, at some point the old master may return back online.
+Starting with Redis 2.6.13 Sentinel is able to handle this condition by automatically reconfiguring the old master as a slave of the new master.

+This happens in the following way:

+* After the failover has started from the point of view of a Sentinel, either as a leader, or as an observer that detected the promotion of a slave, the old master is put in the list of slaves of the new master, but with a special `DEMOTE` flag (the flag can be seen in the `SENTINEL SLAVES` command output).
+* Once the master is back online and it is possible to contact it again, if it still claims to be a master (from INFO output) Sentinels will send a `SLAVEOF` command trying to reconfigure it.
+Once the instance claims to be a slave, the `DEMOTE` flag is cleared.

+There is no single Sentinel in charge of turning the old master into a slave, so the process is resistant against failing sentinels.
+At the same time instances with the `DEMOTE` flag set are never selected as promotable slaves.

+In this specific case the `+slave` event is only generated only when the old master will report to be actually a slave again in its `INFO` output.

+**Sentinel Rule #19**: Once the failover starts (either as observer or leader), the old master is added as a slave of the new master, flagged as `DEMOTE`.

+**Sentinel Rule #20**: A slave instance claiming to be a master, and flagged as `DEMOTE`, is reconfigured via `SLAVEOF` every time a Sentinel receives an `INFO` output where the wrong role is detected.

+**Sentinel Rule #21**: The `DEMOTE` flag is cleared as soon as an `INFO` output shows the instance to report itself as a slave.

 Manual interactions
 ---